How to Set Up Docksal on macOS

 Step 2: Restart Terminal

-After installation, restart your terminal (or open a new tab) to begin using the fin
+After installation, restart your terminal (or open a new tab) to begin using the fin command.

 Step 3: Create a New Docksal Project